velimir/ssl_cat/README.md

 ## Steps to reproduce ##

-Application starts 2 listners on ports 8443 (`gen_tcp`) and 9443 (`ssl`).
+Application starts 2 listeners on ports 8443 (`gen_tcp`) and 9443 (`ssl`).
 Both of them has the same protocol, which will be described later.
-The only difference is 8443 proxies requests to 9443 and back to requestor.
+The only difference is 8443 proxies requests to 9443 and back to requester.

-Listeners receive file names, which are read from `priv` directory and sent back to requestor.
+Listeners receive file names, which are read from `priv` directory and sent back to requester.

 ### Working example ###

-Application works fine before erlang 19.0, hence if you need to see that it works as it's supposed to work, you need to use erlang version befor 19.0, (let's say 18.3, on which it was tested).
+Application works fine before Erlang 19.0, hence if you need to see that it works as it's supposed to work, you need to use Erlang version before 19.0, (let's say 18.3, on which it was tested).

 Run `ssl_cat` in one of terminals, as it's said above.
 Service will produce some traces, that it's started: